drlukeparry/pyslm/docs/examples/basic_hatching.rst

-Basic transformation operations (e.g. rotation, translation and scaling), can be applied to the geometry, especially those which include dropping the part within a distance from the build-plate by using :meth:`~pyslm.core.Part.dropToPlatform` method.
+Basic transformation operations (e.g. rotation, translation and scaling), can be applied to the geometry, especially those which include dropping the part within a distance from the build-plate by using :meth:`~pyslm.core.Part.dropToPlatform` function.

 The underlying representation in `trimesh` can be accessed in the :attr:`~pyslm.core.Part.geometry` attribute.
 The transformation are applied on demand when required.
-However, if the in-built transformations are modified directly since python uses references, the user should call :meth:`~pyslm.core.Part.regenerate` to ensure the internal mesh is updated.
+However, if the in-built transformations are modified directly because Python internally uses references, the user should call :meth:`~pyslm.core.Part.regenerate` to ensure the internal mesh representation is updated.

 .. code-block:: python